IntuitionMachine/SEEDBank/README.md

-# SEEDBank
+# Curated Tensorflow Projects

-Sample ROCm Tensorflow Projects
+Sample Deep Learning projects that have been tested in AMD RoCM 2.9 Tensorflow 1.14

 **Instructions**